Subject 1A

 The giant parabolic dish is rusted and cracked, its support structure half-eaten by time and wind.
 You step out of the van and feel a deep pressure in your ears, like the altitude just changed.

 You turn to the crew.
-“We’ll set up here.
-Quick sweep.
-Just B-roll.”
+“We’ll set up here. .
+Just do a quick sweep and grab some interesting B-roll.”

 Your cam op nods.
 “Should we get drone shots now or wait?”